 The SEND Policy of Orchard Vale Community School reflects the principles of the 0-25 SEND Code of Practice (2014).
-The aims of this special educational needs policy are to:
+The aims of this special educational needs policy are:

-- Ensure the Equality Act 2010 duties for pupils with disabilities are met, - To enable pupils with special educational needs to have their needs met, - To take into account the views of the pupils with special educational needs, - To encourage good communication and genuine partnerships with parents/carers of children with special educational needs, - To facilitate full access to a broad, balanced and relevant education, including an appropriate curriculum for the foundation stage and the National Curriculum, for pupils with special educational needs, - In conjunction with the Medical Policy make arrangements to support pupils with medical conditions and to have regard to statutory guidance supporting pupils at school with medical conditions, - To implement a graduated approach to meeting the needs of pupils using the Assess, Plan, Do, Review process, - Develop a culture of inclusion valuing high quality teaching for all learners, with teachers using a range of effective differentiation methods, - Employ a collaborative approach with learners with a SEND or disability, their families, staff within school, other external agencies including those from Health and Social Care, - Set appropriate individual learning outcomes based on prior achievement, high aspirations and the views of the learner and family, - Share expertise and good practice across the school and local learning community, - Make efficient and effective use of school resources, - Have regard to the Code of Practice (2014) for the identification, assessment, support and review of special educational needs, - Have regard to guidance detailed by Devon County Council.
+- To ensure the Equality Act 2010 duties for pupils with disabilities are met, - To enable pupils with special educational needs to have their needs met, - To take into account the views of the pupils with special educational needs, - To encourage good communication and genuine partnerships with parents/carers of pupils with special educational needs, - To facilitate full access to a broad, balanced and relevant education, including an appropriate curriculum for the foundation stage and the National Curriculum, for pupils with special educational needs, - To ensure that in conjunction with the policy for 'Supporting children with medical needs' Ventrus schools will make arrangements to have regard to statutory guidance for supporting pupils at school with medical conditions, - To implement a graduated approach to meeting the needs of pupils using the Assess, Plan, Do, Review process, - To develop a culture of inclusion valuing high quality teaching for all pupils, with teachers using a range of effective differentiation methods, - Employ a collaborative approach to pupils with a SEND or disability, their families, staff within school, other external agencies including those from Health and Social Care, - To set appropriate individual learning outcomes based on prior achievement, high aspirations and the views of the pupil and family, - Top share expertise and good practice across the school and Trust, - To make efficient and effective use of school resources,

+- To have regard to the Code of Practice (2014) for the identification, assessment, support and review of special educational needs, - Have regard to guidance detailed by Devon County Council.

-Identifying and supporting Special Educational Needs & Disabilities
+3. Identifying and supporting Special Educational Needs & Disabilities

-Definition of SEND
+3.1 Definition of SEND

-Pupils have special educational needs if they have a learning difficulty or disability which calls for special education provision to be made for him/her namely provision which is additional to or different from that normally available in a differentiated curriculum.
+Pupils have special educational needs if they have a learning difficulty or disability which calls for special education provision to be made for them, namely provision which is additional to or different from that normally available in a differentiated curriculum.
 Orchard Vale Community School regards pupils as having a Special Educational Need if they:

-- a) Have a significantly greater difficulty in learning than the majority of pupils of the same age, or; - Have a disability which prevents or hinders him/her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions - A child under compulsory age has special educational needs if they fall within the definition at (a) or (b) above or would do so if special educational provision was not made for them (Section 20 Children and Families Act 2014)
+- a) Have a significantly greater difficulty in learning than the majority of pupils of the same age, or; - b) Have a disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions - c) A child under compulsory age has special educational needs if they fall within the definition at (a) or (b) above or would do so if special educational provision was not made for them (Section 20 Children and Families Act 2014)